SahithiChitrala/BatteryVoltageMonitor/README.md

 ## 🔋 Battery Voltage Monitoring System using Arduino

+---

+### 💡 What problem does this solve?

+Monitoring battery voltage is critical in embedded systems to prevent over-discharge and potential hardware damage.
+This project demonstrates how higher voltages can be safely measured using a microcontroller by scaling, converting, and interpreting analog signals.

+---

 ### 📌 Overview

 This project measures battery voltage using an Arduino.
-A voltage divider is used to safely scale higher voltages into the Arduino’s ADC range.
-The system calculates real-time voltage and classifies battery health.
+A voltage divider is used to safely scale higher voltages into the Arduino’s ADC range (0–5V).
+The system calculates real-time voltage and classifies battery health into different levels.

 ---

-### 💡 Why this project?
-This project demonstrates how real-world analog signals can be safely interfaced with microcontrollers using voltage scaling techniques.
-It highlights practical challenges like ADC limitations, signal conversion, and decision-making logic in embedded systems.

----

 ### ⚙️ Features

 * ADC-based voltage measurement
-* Voltage divider scaling
+* Voltage divider for safe scaling
 * Real-time voltage calculation
-* Battery status classification
+* Battery status classification (FULL / GOOD / LOW / CRITICAL)
-* Low voltage warning
+* Low voltage warning system

 ---